homerhanumat/homerhanumat.github.io/source/_posts/2014-02-01-pander-for-pretty-conversion-on-the-r-studio-server.markdown

 categories: [Tech Note, R]
 ---

+(**Added May 19, 2014**:  On May 17 R Stduio announced a [preview release](http://www.rstudio.com/ide/download/preview) of version 0.98b which will render moot the techniques described in this post, as the new version provides built-in options to convert from R Markdown to PDF and to Word formats.)

 Eventually we get around to teaching our students to turn in Homework assignments as R Markdown documents, and towards the end of the semester many of them will do a data analysis project, complete with a report generated as an HTML file.

 But frankly the HTML output is a bit ugly.
 What if students want something that looks a bit better?
 What if they use R for data analysis in another class, and the instructor wants the report in some other format---a .docx, for instance?